 The TSI Assessment is designed to measure your ability to do college-level work.
 Counselors at BHS, HHS, and RHS will schedule TSI test administrations in the spring semester.
-TSI exemptions are available for

-I SI exemptions are available for high scores on the PSAT, SAT, or ACT.
+TSI exemptions are available for high scores on the PSAT, SAT, or ACT.
 Contact the Dual Credit counselor on campus for the TSI exemption requirements.